 There are several factors that can determine the amount of the premium on an accidental death and dismemberment plan.
 For example, if the coverage is offered as part of an employee benefits package, it is possible that the employer will pay for some, or even all, of the premium cost.

 In many cases, accidental death coverage can be fairly inexpensive – whether it is obtained as a part of an employee benefits package or as an individual policy that is purchased directly by a consumer.
-In the latter case, the premium price is often dependent upon the applicant’s age and gender, as well as the amount of coverage being purchased, and the risk factors that are associated with an applicant’s work environment.
+In the latter case, the premium price is often dependent upon the applicant’s age and gender, as well as how much life insurance you purchase, and the risk factors that are associated with an applicant’s work environment.
 (As an example, someone who works in an office setting will often pay less for AD&D coverage than someone who works with heavy construction equipment – with all other factors being equal).
 If you are looking for high risk life insurance companies, we can help.

 Where to Get the Best Premium Rates on an Accidental Death Life Insurance Plan